This Beat Is Mine! (*) The Gap Band – I’m Gonna Git You Sucka (Extended Version) (Arista)

 ‘I’m Gonna Git You Sucka’… A track which served as the opening cut to the OST of Keenen Ivory Wayans‘s 1988 American action comedy parody blaxploitation film of the name.

 So what the fuss about these remixes during all these years?
 I wonder, considering myself music as a whole.
 And even more when realizing how both Humphries and Knuckles have remained true to the original spirit of both these gems.

 This Beat Is Mine! (*)

-Once in a week (on Wednesdays), Indamixworldwide is left with you at the command!
+Once in a week (on Wednesdays), we leave you at the command of IDMW…

 For this to happen, nothing’s more easy… What you’ve just got to do is drop us a line while using our contact form and let us know about your favorite piece of music (*), along with a review explaining what it suggests you and why people should dig it.
 And the best of it will be given a publication with your credit the week after.

 With warm thanks to Aosta-based correspondent, Ottavio Pelissier, for this week’s suggestion…